Understanding the Personal and Corporate Income Tax in Indonesia

 Many systems additionally tax owners or members of those entities on dividends or other distributions by the entity to the members.
 With regard to business set-up or company registration in a country, investors may be imposed with company/corporate taxes because most countries tax all corporations doing business in the country on income or, in some cases, on several company activities in that country.

 Indonesia is no exception, as it imposes both corporate taxes on companies doing business in Indonesia as well as personal income tax for the employees.
 Here we explain the main taxes:

-When gross turnover is below IDR 4.8 billion, the reduction applies to all taxable income and thus will be applied as a final income tax with a rate 1% of turnover.
-The final tax article is PPh Pasal 4(2), a type of tax imposed on residents with several kind of revenues, such as deposit interest, lottery, stock exchange transactions, etc.
+When gross turnover is below IDR 4.8 billion, the reduction applies to all taxable income and thus will be applied as a final income tax 23 with a rate of 0,5% of turnover.

-For a company with revenues between IDR 4.8 billion – IDR 50 billion will be taxed through article PPh 29 with a rate 12,5% of profits, while for companies with revenue over IDR 50 billion the rate imposed will be 25% of profit.
-The tax rate for corporate income exceeding IDR 100 billion is 30%, which is the maximum corporation tax rate.
+A company with revenue between IDR 4.8 billion – IDR 50 billion will be taxed through article PPh 29 with a rate of 12,5% of profits, while for companies with revenue over IDR 50 billion the rate imposed will be 22% of the profit.

 Special tax rates apply to specific types of corporations: